-Snickerdoodles are soft cookies flavored with cinnamon.
-This version has pumpkin which gives the snickerdoodles a fall twist.
-These pumpkin snickerdoodles are crispy on the outside and soft on the inside.
+The pumpkin snickerdoodles are soft cookies flavored with cinnamon.
+They are crispy on the outside and soft on the inside.
 The cookies also have beautiful cracked tops like crinkle cookies.

 I’ve made different kinds of snickerdoodles including pumpkin ones, which I really like.
 Pumpkin snickerdoodles are a fun twist on the traditional ones and, after trying a few recipes, I learned that using shortening in the cookie dough creates cookies with cracked tops.
 I love chocolate crinkle cookies that have a similar look so I was excited to try shortening in a recipe.